 Ileus is caused by damage to the nerves controlling the intestines from surgery, infection, low blood flow, trauma, medications, or changes in the body chemistry.

 Factors that increase your chance of ileus include:

 Symptoms of ileus may include:

-Your doctor will ask about your symptoms and medical history and perform a physical exam.
-Diagnosis of ileus is usually based on symptoms and testing.
-Tests may include:
+Your doctor will ask about your symptoms and medical history.
+A physical exam and blood tests will be done.
+A diagnosis of ileus is usually based on symptoms and results of imaging studies.

-If ileus was caused by surgery, it will usually resolve within 48 to 72 hours.
-In other cases, the disease that caused the ileus needs to be treated.
-This may involve adjusting the dose of a medication or replacing electrolytes.
+If ileus was caused by surgery, stress, or trauma it will usually resolve within 48-72 hours.
+In other cases, the disease or abnormality that caused the ileus needs to be treated.
+This may involve adjusting the dose of or stopping a medication, treating an infection, or replacing electrolytes.

 Other treatments may be used to help ease symptoms.
 These may include:

-Patients who suffer from ileus should not be fed until the ileus has resolved.
+People who have ileus should not be fed until the ileus has resolved.